3D&AR

 Broadly speaking, there are two types of augmented reality: marker-based and markerless.

 Marker-based AR is created with image recognition technology to identify objects pre-programmed into an AR application on a device.
-When you place an object in its view, your device can recognize it and look for a match.
+When a user places an object in its view, their device can recognize it and look for a match.
 If a match is found, the AR application can superimpose the digital AR element on that object.
-For instance, there are AR QR codes that users can scan to generate 3D visuals.
+For example, there are AR QR codes that users can scan to generate 3D visuals.

 Markerless AR is more complex and versatile.
 Markerless AR does not use predefined objects but recognition algorithms.
 The AR device recognizes all objects as they come into view and then places digital elements in the surroundings depending on the context.